goauthentik/authentik/website/integrations/services/home-assistant/index.md

 ---
-title: Home-Assistant
+title: Home Assistant
 ---

 <span class="badge badge--secondary">Support level: Community</span>

-## What is Home-Assistant
+## What is Home Assistant

 > Open source home automation that puts local control and privacy first.
 Powered by a worldwide community of tinkerers and DIY enthusiasts.
 Perfect to run on a Raspberry Pi or a local server.
 >